file-format/Docs/en/video/flv.md

 - **Stream ID**: This is set to NULL for the first stream.
 - **Payload Data**: This is the data based on the packet type.

-## How to play FLV files ##

-Here is list of players that can play FLV files.

-- Adobe Animate
-- Flash Player
-- VLC Media Player
-- Winamp
-- MPC-HC
-- AnvSoft Web FLV Player

-FLV was used by many streaming services like Youtube, Netflix, Hulu, etc but are eliminating flash files in the favor of the new HTML5 format.
-Adobe will also no longer support Flash after 2020.

 ## References ##

 - [Flash Video - Wikipedia](https://en.wikipedia.org/wiki/Flash_Video)